know-ai/PyIAC/docs/user_guide_data_acquisition_system.md

 You also get a public prosys opc ua server in the following url: *opc.tcp://uademo.prosysopc.com:53530/OPCUA/SimulationServer*

-So, the idea here is to create the PyHades DAS and its database, but firstly, you need you install [Pronode OPC UA Client](https://hub.docker.com/r/knowai/pronode_opcua_client) *version 1.0.2* whom works like a gateway beetween the opcua server an our application using a restful api.
+So, the idea here is to create the PyIAC DAS and its database, but firstly, you need you install [Pronode OPC UA Client](https://hub.docker.com/r/knowai/pronode_opcua_client) *version 1.0.2* whom works like a gateway beetween the opcua server an our application using a restful api.

 ## Running Pronode OPCUA Client